Life After the Program

 , a professor in the Departments of Policy Analysis and Management and Economics at Cornell University and co-director of the university’s Institute on Health Economics, Health Behaviors and Disparities, is continuing research initiated at the Michigan program on the economics of obesity, including the effect of body weight on labor market outcomes and on adolescent behavior.
 He received the 2005 John D. Thompson Prize for Young Investigators from the Association of University Programs in Health Administration for his contributions to the research literature in the field of health economics and the economics of obesity.
 Cawley also has served on national academic commissions related to the prevention of obesity, convened by the Institute of Medicine, the U.S. Food and Drug Administration and the Centers for Disease Control and Prevention.
 In fall 2012, he will begin serving a term on the program’s national advisory committee.

-a professor and chair of the Department of Health Policy at George Washington University School of Public Health and Health Services, has expanded her research begun at the Michigan program on social disparities in health status over the life course.
+is an Associate Dean for Research and Policy Engagement and professor of public policy at the University of Michigan Gerald R. Ford School of Public Policy.
+She was previously professor and chair of the Department of Health Policy at George Washington University School of Public Health and Health Services.
+Her research on social disparities in health status over the life course has expanded beyond its inception at the Michigan program.
 Her research interests also include health policy related to clinical preventive services, and the role of medical care versus other resources in producing population health.
 Her recent work has been published in the American Journal of Public Health, International Journal of Press/Politics, and Journal of Health Politics, Policy and Law.
 Lantz served as the Michigan program site director from 2002-2011.

 , Allie S. Freed Professor of Government and director of the Center for American Political Studies at Harvard University, is continuing research begun while he was in the Michigan program in complex administrative organizations that operate in the health policy domain.
 He is conducting historical, formal and statistical studies of FDA drug approval, pharmaceutical markets and public attention to disease.
 Carpenter received a Robert Wood Johnson Foundation Investigator Award in Health Policy Research in 2004 for a project FDA regulation which recently was published as a book, Reputation and Power: Organizational Image and Pharmaceutical Regulation at the FDA (Princeton University Press, 2010).
 The book received the 2011 Allan Sharlin Memorial Award from the Social Science History Association.
 Carpenter recently served on the IOM Committee on Scientific Standards for Studies on Modified Risk Tobacco Products and on the IOM Committee on Understanding the Global Public Health Implications of Substandard, Falsified, and Counterfeit Medical Products.